osbourn/elytratweaksmod/README.md

 Elytra Tweaks also provides a new landing mechanic which requires special attention to avoid taking lots of damage and losing armor durability.

+I recommend using the [Do a Barrel Roll mod](https://www.curseforge.com/minecraft/mc-mods/do-a-barrel-roll) mod as well if you are interested in making Elytra something that you have to master.

+## Features

+All features can be disabled in the config.

+- Players take increased damage when flying into walls (double damage by default)
+- When a player takes damage midair, their elytra will deactivate.
+They can reactivate it immediately, but can it require a good reaction time to avoid falling too far.
+(Note that some damage sources do not trigger this, like friction damage, which is explained later.)
+- (Disabled by default) When flying too high, the atmosphere gets thin and you start to lose air.
+By default, this happens at above y=200, which is about cloud level.
+The rate at which you lose air depends on how far you are above y=200.
+At y=230, you lose air at 30% of rate as if you were underwater.
+At y=270, this increases to 70%, and at y=300 you lose air at the same speed as if you were underwater.
+Similarly, between y=150 and y=200, you regain air at a reduced rate depending on your y-level.
+- Instead of exiting flight immediately when hitting the ground, you scrape across the ground and slow down gradually over time.
+- Optionally, this friction caused by slowing down when landing can deal damage to the player.
+It resets the player's damage immunity when dealing damage, so the player is damaged once per tick.

+## Config

+The config is stored in a JSON file, but if you are using Mod Menu and Cloth Config you will see a config menu.
+Cloth Config is highly recommended because it shows a description of each setting.